View of Split on a 3-Day Split, Itinerary, Croatia

 Marmontova Street, Split, Croatia

-Learn how the palace and Split Old Town have survived and evolved – and note how historical elements have been preserved amidst modernization.
-Walk down the narrowest street, wander through the Jewish Quarter and marvel at the Venetian courtyards.
+Learn how the palace and Split Old Town have survived and evolved.
+Also note how historical elements have been preserved amidst modernization.
+Squeeze down the narrowest street and marvel at the cozy courtyards.
+Tour Diocletian’s Palace and Old Town Split with a local or use our step-by-step Self-Guided Walking Tour.

 Eat Lunch at Uje Oil Bar